mikestefanello/backlite/README.md

 ### Status

-This project is under active development and is not yet recommended for production use though all features outlined below are available.
+This project is under active development though all features outlined below are available and complete.
+No significant API or schema changes are expected at this time.

 ## Installation